View Categories

 MOBILE MONEY IDENTIFIER (MMID)

-MMID is a 7 digit number, issued by banks.
+MMID is a 7-digit number issued by banks.
 Every bank account has only one MMID.
 Different MMID can be linked to same Mobile Number.
-MMID is one of the input which when clubbed with mobile number facilitates fund transfer.
-Combination of Mobile no. & MMID is uniquely linked with an Account number and helps in identifying the beneficiary details.
+MMID is one of the input that, when clubbed with mobile number, facilitates fund transfer. combination of Mobile number . & MMID is uniquely linked with an Account number and helps in identifying the beneficiary details.

 18. MERCHANT DISCOUNT RATE (MDR)